knakit/set-ifs-currency-rates-api/README.md

 Never use super users or Application Owner.
 We are not recording the userID and Password anywhere during the process but we cannot guarantee what's happening during the way.

+## Credits
+This solution is powered by [WSO2](https://wso2.com/integration/) which is one of the best and open source integration platforms and hosted in [Oracle Cloud](https://www.oracle.com/cloud/free).

+:heartpulse: A big thank to awesome people who made these products!